Detecting AI-Generated Images via Contextual Anomaly Estimation in Masked AutoEncoders: Method

-\item \textbf{$s_3$ (Perturbation Sensitivity):} The mean absolute deviation between each run's average $\mathcal{L}_{\text{CAS}}$ score and the overall mean score $s_2$.
-A high $s_3$ indicates that the anomaly signal is highly sensitive to the choice of context, a characteristic often found in unstructured or chaotic artifacts. \end{itemize} These statistics are then passed through a learned multi-layer perceptron $\text{MLP}_{\delta}$ to produce the image-level anomaly feature vector $\mathbf{f}_{\text{anomaly}}$.
-Collectively, this feature vector $\mathbf{f}_{\text{anomaly}}$ provides a rich description of the image's anomalous properties by capturing not just the average magnitude ($s_2$) of the $\mathcal{L}_{\text{CAS}}$ scores, but also their distribution ($s_1$) and stability under perturbation ($s_3$).
+These statistics are then passed through a learned multi-layer perceptron to produce the image-level anomaly feature vector:

+where $\text{MLP}_{\text{agg}}$ is a 3-layer network that projects the low-dimensional statistics into the same $D$-dimensional space as $f_{\text{global}}$ to enable additive fusion.
+Collectively, this feature vector $f_{\text{anomaly}}$ provides a rich description of the image's anomalous properties by capturing not just the average magnitude ($s_2$) of the \textit{LCAS} values, but also their distribution ($s_1$) and stability under perturbation ($s_3$).